Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Signatures of MBL

-The result of Fig.\ 1 is a first indication that the ground-state transition at $s_*=0$ may actually affect the bulk of the spectrum as well.
-To illustrate this we show in Fig.\ 2(a) the spectrum of $H$ (for a smaller system of size $N=9$, for clarity), as a function of $s$ for fixed $\epsilon$ and $\lambda=1$.
+The result of Fig.\ 1 is a first indication that the ground-state transition at $s_*=0$ may actually affect the bulk of the spectrum.
+To illustrate this we show in Fig.\ 2 the spectrum of $H$ (for a small system for clarity), as a function of $s$ for fixed $\epsilon$ and $\lambda=1$.
 The ground state is indicated by red.
 We show only the zero momentum sector to avoid trivial eigenvalue crossings due to the fact that the system is translationally invariant.
 We have also removed the isolated state {$\bigotimes_{i} | 0_{i} \rangle$} \cite{Note1}.
-[Some crossings remain in Fig.\ 2(a) due to residual discrete symmetries which are more difficult to remove from the spectrum.]
+[Some crossings remain in Fig.\ 2 due to residual discrete symmetries which are more difficult to remove from the spectrum.]
 Around $s=0$ there is a crossover, associated with the avoided crossing indicated by a circle.
-When $N \to \infty$ this crossover becomes the quantum phase transition of $H$ at $s_*=0$, related to the singular change of ground state from $| \sqrt{{\rm eq.}} \rangle$ to $| {\rm in.} \rangle$ \cite{Garrahan2007,Elmatad2010}.
-From Fig.\ 2(a) we also see that near $s=0$ there seems to be a proliferation of other avoided crossings (also indicated by circles) in other eigenstates.
-With increasing $N$ these features become sharper, which suggests that in the large $N$ limit the first-order singularity of the ground-state at $s_*$ will also be present throughout the spectrum.
+When $N \to \infty$ this crossover becomes the quantum phase transition of $H$ at $s_*=0$.
+From Fig.\ 2 we see that near $s=0$ there seems to be a proliferation of other avoided crossings (indicated by circles) in other eigenstates.
+This may be characterized by examining the spectral statistics of the model, as discussed below in Sec.\ IV.